Kevin Appier: Return to Kansas City

 In 2011, Appier was inducted into the Kansas City Royals Hall of Fame.
-During his 13 seasons with Kansas City, he accumulated an overall record of 115–92 with and ERA of 3.49 over the course of 287 games.
+During his 13 seasons with Kansas City, he accumulated an overall record of 115–92 with an ERA of 3.49 over the course of 287 games.

+Seattle Mariners

+In October 2005, Appier applied for reinstatement with Major League Baseball and signed a minor-league contract with the Seattle Mariners.
+During 10 games with the AAA Tacoma Rainiers, Appier was 1–2 with a 4.54 ERA.
+On June 3, 2006, Appier asked for and was granted his release by the Mariners, officially retiring the next month.